SCLW/Circuitry-Based-Sound/readme.md

 When the control signal is less than 1/3 V<sub>DD</sub>, z is connected to x0.
 When the control signal is more than 2/3 V<sub>DD</sub>, z is connected to y1.
  -->

-All channels are off when inhibit input is set to "high" (active low).

 The resistance R<sub>ON</sub> of a CMOS switch in the closed position depends on the input voltage.
 For the CD405x types this on-resistance is approximately in the range of 120Ω - 200Ω or more ohms and can distort the input signal in some cases.

+All channels are off when inhibit input is set to "high" (active low).

+V<sub>EE</sub> (Pin 7) is for dual supply operation.
+It is tied to ground in single supply mode.

 *Applications:*